Bicuspid Aortic Valve

 Your healthcare provider will ask about your symptoms and past health.
 You will also need a physical exam.
 Some tests can also help with the diagnosis.
 These include:

-- Echocardiography, the most important test, to show the movement of blood through the valve
+- Echocardiography.
+This is the most important test.
+It shows the movement of blood through the valve using ultrasound.

-- Chest X-ray, to view the heart anatomy and lungs
+- Chest X-ray.
+These help view the heart anatomy and lungs.

-- Cardiac CT or MRI, if more detail is needed about the valve, heart, or aorta
+- Cardiac CT or MRI.
+These are done if more detail is needed about the valve, heart, or aorta.

 Sometimes, bicuspid aortic valve first appears on an echocardiogram done for other reasons.
 A cardiologist might first diagnose it.

 Currently, there are no treatments known to prevent bicuspid valve from developing stenosis or regurgitation.
-Medicines such as statins to lower cholesterol may help some people.
+Medicines for high blood pressure or high cholesterol may help some people.

 If you have symptoms, your healthcare provider may recommend repairing or replacing the valve.
 That is the only certain treatment.
 Some people have this done during childhood.
 But other people may not need it until adulthood.

-Your healthcare provider might recommend repairing the valve with a procedure using a long, thin tube (catheter).
+Your healthcare provider might recommend opening the valve with a procedure using a long, thin tube (catheter).
 This tube is threaded through a blood vessel all the way to the aortic valve.
-In other cases, your healthcare provider might recommend open heart surgery.
+There a balloon can be inflated to open the valve.
+This is called valvuloplasty.
+This often is only a temporary measure.
+In most advanced cases, your healthcare provider might recommend open heart surgery.
 The aortic valve can then be replaced or fixed.
+Some people with bicuspid aortic valve may be able to have TAVR (transcatheter aortic valve replacement).
+This procedure uses a catheter instead of surgery to replace the valve.

-Healthcare providers sometimes use donor valves from cadavers for valve replacement.
-Other times, they use artificial valves.
+Healthcare providers may use donor valves from cadavers for valve replacement.
+But, most of the time, biologic valves made from tissue from a cow or a pig are used.
+Other times, they use artificial mechanical valves.
 Some artificial valves require you to take blood thinners lifelong.
 Sometimes surgeons replace the bicuspid aortic valve with the person’s own pulmonary valve and use a donor valve to replace the pulmonary valve.
 Each type of procedure and surgery has its own risks and benefits.
 Talk with your healthcare provider about what makes sense for you.

 If you are pregnant or considering becoming pregnant, talk with your healthcare provider about treatment.
 You may need treatment even if you don’t usually have symptoms.

-What are the complications of bicuspid aortic valve?
+What are possible complications of bicuspid aortic valve?

 Endocarditis is another possible complication.
 It’s an infection of the heart valves.
 Your healthcare provider may give you special instructions about how to help prevent it.

-People with bicuspid aortic valve can also have abnormal heart rhythms like atrial fibrillation.
-In rare cases, such rhythms can cause sudden death.
+People with bicuspid aortic valve can also have abnormal heart rhythms (arrhythmias) like atrial fibrillation.
+In rare cases, some arrhythmias can cause sudden death.
 That may be more likely to happen after exercise.

 How to manage bicuspid aortic valve